georgesovetov/python-style-guide/README.md

 Otherwise, statement must be cautiously written in several lines.
 In rare cases, it's OK to split statement into multiple lines if it's too complex to understand it at first sight.

+Always consider to create new variables and functions.

 #### Sequences, Function Calls and Definitions, Class Parents